shpml/fundamentals/05_chapter/09_cheatsheet.md

 ```

 #### CSS Reset
-* There is no true standard for how un-styled HTML elements are rendered in various browsers.
+* There is no true standard for how unstyled HTML elements are rendered in various browsers.
 In other words, each browser assigns its own padding, margin, line-height, font-size, etc. to every element.
 To combat this, we reset the CSS, essentially wiping out all of its default styles and starting with a clean slate.
 Always link to reset.css in the head section of your HTML, above the link to your main CSS file, like so:

 ````HTML
 <!DOCTYPE html>